-While nothing can fill the void left by your loss, a wrongful death claim may provide some closure and financial relief.
-The Akron wrongful death lawyers with KNR can help.
+When negligence causes a loved one’s death, you should speak with an attorney.
+While nothing can fill the void, a wrongful death claim may offer some closure and financial relief.
+KNR is ready to help.
 Free Consults Available.

 We are proud to announce The Robert Redick Memorial Scholarship which awards $5,000 to a student pursuing higher-education.